 With the advent of the copper industry, Coonville and Pleasant Green merged into the unincorporated city of Magna.
 “Magna” means “magnificent” or “great,” a proud reference to the role played by the city and its people in the development of the copper industry.
 The name became official with the opening of the first Magna Post Office in 1917.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Relief Society Granary (here, next to this marker); Pleasant Green Ward (approx. 2 miles away); Hunter (approx. 3.1 miles away); English Fort (approx. 8.1 miles away); Garfield & Lake Point Resorts (approx. 8.1 miles away); Pioneer Black Rock Resort (was approx. 8.1 miles away but has been reported missing. ); Bingham City Cemetery Veterans Memorial (approx. 8.1 miles away); Honoring with Glory (approx. 8.3 miles away).
+Relief Society Granary (here, next to this marker); Pleasant Green Ward (approx. 2 miles away); Hunter (approx. 3.1 miles away); English Fort (approx. 8.1 miles away); Garfield & Lake Point Resorts (approx. 8.1 miles away); Pioneer Black Rock Resort (approx. 8.1 miles away); Bingham City Cemetery Veterans Memorial (approx. 8.1 miles away); Honoring with Glory (approx. 8.3 miles away).
 Touch for a list and map of all markers in Magna.